jamesjharper/integra8/examples/README.md

 # Fundamentals
 ## Async / Sync
-Integra8 has native support both `tokio` and `async-std` runtimes.
+Integra8 has native support for both `tokio` and `async-std` runtimes.
 `Tests`, `Setups` and `Tear downs` can all be declared `async` and your runtime of choice can be enabled via the `tokio-runtime` or `async-std-runtime` feature flag.

-> Integra8 internally requires an async runtime, so even if you do not need async functionality,
+> Integra8 internally requires an async runtime, so even if you do not require async functionality,
-> you will still need to enable ether the `tokio-runtime` or `async-std-runtime` feature flag for
+> you will still need to enable either the `tokio-runtime` or `async-std-runtime` feature flag for
 > Integra8 to compile.
 >
-> Using `async` for long running blocking IO is highly recommended as Integra8 is optimized for this.
+> Using `async` for long-running blocking IO is highly recommended as Integra8 is optimized for this.

 ### Example with tokio
 ```toml